Study Medicine In UK For International Students

 10%

 Then you'll have your living expenses.
-As an international student, you'll have to pay for accommodation, food, utility bills, transportation, personal essentials, and many more.
-On average, these can cost up to £1,015-£1,265.
+As an international student, you must pay for accommodation, food, utility bills, transportation, personal essentials, etc. On average, these can cost up to £1,015-£1,265.

 Scholarships and Bursaries for Studying Medicine in the UK